 1. Bench-top test equipment:

 Digital meters vary in size and design.
 The most common is the “hand-held” digital multimeter (DMM).
-If you study electronics you will start using the DMM almost immediately and they can range from $ 0.97 to $1000s.
+If you study electronics you will start using the DMM almost immediately and they can range in cost from $ 0.97 to $1000s.

 Here is an article on the first practical digital multimeter, the Fluke 8020A DMM.